 - parental preferences

-Wilms' tumor is rare, and the doctor may advise that treatment be done at a pediatric cancer center.
+Wilms' tumor is rare, and the doctor may advise that a pediatric cancer center takes care of treatment.

-Options include nephrectomy, which is the surgical removal of kidney tissue.
+Options for surgery include a nephrectomy, which is the surgical removal of kidney tissue.

-Simple nephrectomy: The whole kidney is surgically removed.
+- Simple nephrectomy: The surgeon removes the whole kidney.
 The other kidney is enough to maintain the patient in good health.

-Partial nephrectomy: The tumor and part of the kidney tissue that surrounds it is surgically removed.
-This type of surgery is done if the other kidney is not 100 percent healthy, or has already been surgically removed.
+- Partial nephrectomy: The surgeon removes the tumor and part of the surrounding kidney tissue.
+This type of surgery is only necessary if the other kidney is not totally healthy, or if a surgeon has already removed the other kidney.

-Radical nephrectomy: The whole kidney, nearby adrenal gland and lymph nodes, as well as other surrounding tissue are surgically removed.
+- Radical nephrectomy: The surgeon removes the whole kidney, nearby adrenal gland, and lymph nodes, as well as other surrounding tissue at risk of metastasis.

 During the procedure, the surgeon may check both kidneys, as well as the abdominal cavity.
-Samples may be taken for testing.
+The surgeon may also take samples for testing.

 Other options include:

-Chemotherapy targets unwanted cancer cells, but it can also affect healthy cells, and side effects may result.
+Chemotherapy targets cancer cells but can also affect healthy cells, causing severe side effects.